mimblewimble/grin-rfcs/text/0000-compact-slates.md

 * Removing all redundant or unnecessary Slate fields
 * Shortening the names of many Slate fields
 * Reducing the size of the Slate to be as minimal as possible at all phases of a transaction
+* Defining an optional highly-minimized binary format for Slate otuput

 Although this RFC doesn't address any particular transaction exchange methods that might be facilitated by this streamlining, one could envisage possibilities such as: